-The Appointments Committee is comprised of at least three members, including the Vice-Chairman of the Board (if any), who chairs the Committee.
-The members are appointed by the Board on the proposal of the Appointments Committee.
-It does not include any corporate executive officer and is mostly made up of independent members.
+The Appointments Committee is composed of at least three members, who are appointed by the Board on the proposal of the Appointments Committee.
+It does not include any executive corporate officer and is mostly made up of independent members.
 It debates with at least two of its members present.